faroya/academic-custom/content/event/faster-than-fast-nmf-using-random-projections-and-nesterov-iterations/index.md

 ---
-title: Faster-than-fast NMF using random projections and Nesterov iterations
+title: Randomized NMF with Nesterov Iterations
 abstract: Random projections have been recently implemented in Nonnegative Matrix Factorization (NMF) to speed-up the NMF computations, with a negligible loss of performance.
 In this paper, we investigate the effects of such